EmileRouxSMB/EmileRouxSMB.github.io/_pages/about.md

 ---

 I'm an associate professor at the University Savoie Mont Blanc in Annecy, France.
 I'm a member of the SYMME laboratory.
-My research interests are related to the numerical simulation of manufacturing processes.
-I'm also interested in the development of open source tools for teaching and research purposes.

 I made my PhD at the CEMEF laboratory in Sophia Antipolis, France.
 Under the supervision of Prof. Pierre-Olivier Bouchard, I worked on the development of a numerical tool for the optimisation of mechanical joining processes.